code42/py42/docs/userguides/watchlists.md

 Py42 allows you to reference a watchlist either by its ID or by its type.
 If adding individual users to a watchlist with the `add_included_users_by_watchlist_type()` method, py42 will create the watchlist for you if it doesn't already exist.

-For example, the following code demonstrates two methods to add users to the Departing Employees watchlist:
+For example, the following code demonstrates two methods to add users to the Departing watchlist:

 ```python
 user_ids = ["test-user-123", "test-user-456"]